latture/truss-taxonomy-videos/README.md

 Periodic Truss Structures
 =========================

 Supplemental material from the authors.
+A video gallery can be found at [http://latture.github.io/truss-taxonomy-videos](http://latture.github.io/truss-taxonomy-videos/).

 Each folder contains a video of the specified truss, a still frame to be used as the thumbnail for the video, and a text file containing the caption intended for the video.